spack/spack/lib/spack/docs/build_systems/autotoolspackage.rst

    CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=15581407

 If a ``configure`` script is not present in your tarball, you will need to generate one yourself.
-Luckily, Spack already has a ``autoreconf`` phase to do most of the work for you.
+Luckily, Spack already has an ``autoreconf`` phase to do most of the work for you.
 By default, the ``autoreconf`` phase runs: